 ESL Requirement for Graduate Students.
-An applicant admitted into a graduate program who does not possess a degree granted by an English-speaking institution where English is the primary language of instruction and of the geographical area must have scores on file in the Graduate Office/SCE from one of the following proficiency tests before registration for his or her first semester at ULV: the ULV English Proficiency Test, the TOEFL, or the GRE.
-Graduate students with TOEFL scores from 550 to 574 inclusive are required to take a written ESL examination.
-If the test scores indicate that courses in ESL are needed, the student must enroll in the course(s) in his or her first semester at ULV and continue instruction until all required ESL courses are passed.
+An applicant admitted into a graduate program who does not possess a degree granted by an English-speaking institution where English is the primary language of instruction and of the geographical area must have either ULV English Proficiency Test scores or TOEFL scores on file in the Graduate Office/SCE before registering at ULV.

 Advanced Standing-Master's Degree Programs.
 Master's degree candidates must receive Advanced Standing to be eligible to enroll in the culminating activity.
 To obtain Advanced Standing, candidates must have completed a minimum of 21 semester hours (30 semester hours in a 39-50 semester-hour program) as well as all prerequisite and ESL courses.
-In addition, they must have satisfied any provisions or conditions imposed at the time of their admission to the program, fulfilled any special conditions or procedures specified by their academic departments, and attained a minimum cumulative GPA of 3.0.
+In addition, they must have satisfied any provisions or conditions imposed at the time of their admission to the program, fulfilled any special conditions or procedures specified by their academic departments, and attained a minimum cumulative GPA of 3.0 for all courses applicable to the degree program.
 To apply for Advanced Standing, students must submit an Application for Advanced Standing with the approval of their academic advisor along with an Application for Graduation (with the graduation fee) to the Graduate Office or SCE administrative center.
 Verification of Advanced Standing is sent to the student by the Graduate Office or the SCE Student Services Office.